SeppiaBrilla/University-notes/Cognition and Neuroscience/Neurons.md

-Neurons are the cells in the brain responsable for the information share and manipulation.
+Neurons are the cells in the brain responsible for the information share and manipulation.
 Here are the different types of neurons:
 ![[Pasted image 20230304132459.png]]

 There are 100 billion neurons in our brain that are of 100 different types.
-Each neruon receive and gives rise to thousands of connections.
-Neurons vary in their form, location, and interconnectivity within the nervous system, and these variations are closely related to their functions.
+Each neuron receive and gives rise to thousands of connections.
+Neurons vary in their form, location, and inter-connectivity within the nervous system, and these variations are closely related to their functions.

 ## Structure